-You may have heard it said that good surface preparation is an important part of a paint job.
-Well, this is very true but good preparation can mean different things to different people.
-Also, what can be considered good preparation for one type of surface may not be so good for another type.
+But you may one of those people who knows about importance the of good surface preparation.
+That is good, but good preparation can mean different things to different people.
+Also, what can be considered good preparation for one type of surface may not be so good for another surface type.

-Different types of surfaces (wood, plaster, metal, etc.) will require different paint preparation procedures.
-Furthermore, the preparation procedure for a given surface type at an interior of a home may be completely inappropriate for the same type of surface at a home’s exterior.
+Different surfaces (wood, plaster, metal, etc.) can require a different paint preparation procedure.
+Furthermore, the preparation procedure for a given surface type on interior of a home may be completely inappropriate, for the same type of surface, at the home’s exterior.
 Use a wrong procedure or product and you can wind up with a real mess on your hands.

-The place had not been painted in years and needed a lot of work.
-During the walk-through, the new owners pointed out various surface imperfections and wanted those addressed.
+The place hadn’t been painted in years and needed a lot of work.
+During our estimate walk-through, the new owners pointed out various surface irregularities and wanted them addressed.
 I bid the job accordingly – lots of scraping, sanding, partial stripping, etc.

 I was not too surprised when I saw another painting company’s sign on the front of that house – a bit disappointed but not surprised.
-Imagine my surprise though when, just a few days later while on my way out to lunch, I casually looked up the scaffold to discover the painters, on the young couple's project, skimming the front of their place.
-I mean literally, with large cans of spackle and wide taping knives in their hands, those guys were laying down a thin coat of spackle on the surface of the wood siding like they were doing level five finish on a new sheet-rock wall.
+But imagine my surprise when, just a few days later while on my way out to lunch, I casually looked up the scaffold to discover painters skimming out the entity of the front of my new neighbor’s place.
+I mean literally, with large cans of spackle paste and wide drywall skimming knives in their hands, those guys were laying down thin coats of spackle on wood siding and trim like they were doing level five finish on a new sheet-rock wall.

-One should never use spackle in the shallow depression of an exterior wood surface, but there they were going at it.
-I just stood there looking at those guys, not knowing what to do.
-Do I try to locate the homeowners?
-(They have not moved in yet.)
-Do I climb up the scaffold and slap the Spackle Experts alongside of their heads?
+I never allow exterior spackle on any of our exterior jobs, but I understand a ton of it is being sold by paint stores every day, And there were those guys, going hard at it!
+I just stood there dumbfounded looking at them, not knowing what to do.
+Should I try to locate the homeowners?
+(The young couple haven’t moved in yet.)
+Do I climb up the scaffold and slap the spackling experts alongside of their heads?
 I just kept walking.

-Every time I go by this house now (which is about every other day), I regret that I did not climb up the scaffold that day.
-Just a few months after the scaffold came down, I could see some hairline cracking.
-By the spring time, minor peeling had developed and today some parts of that place look like a shag rug bristling with bits of loose paint and spackle.
+Every time I go by that house (which is about every other day) I regret not climbing up the scaffold that day.
+Sure enough, just a few months after the scaffold came down, I could see some hairline cracking.
+By spring, minor peeling developed and today some parts of that place look like a shag rug bristling with bits of loose paint and spackle.

-My guess is that I lost that job because the homeowner wanted to save some money.
-Well, trying to save money is totally understandable but the irony of it is that, from the cost savings view point, it would have been much, much better if those other painters did not do any work on that place to begin with.
-If I were to bid on this project today, I would have to more than double my original bid to correct the results of their “cost saving technique" and to get rid of all that loose paint and spackle.
+My guess is that I lost that job because the couple wanted to save some money.
+Well, wanting to save money is totally understandable, but the irony of it is that, from cost savings view point, it would have been much better if those other painters didn’t do any work at all.
+Because, if I was to bid on this project today, I would have to more than double my original bid to correct the results of their “cost saving technique”, and to get rid of all that loose spackleing and paint.